De Havilland Ghost (V8)

-The de Havilland Ghost was a British V-8 aero engine that first ran in 1928.
+The de Havilland Ghost was a British V8 aero engine that first ran in 1928.

 Design and development

 Designed by Geoffrey de Havilland the 'Ghost' was developed from the ADC Cirrus aero engine by using two banks of four cylinders.
 This appeared at first to be a retrograde step as the Cirrus was itself developed from the Renault 80 hp V8 engine however with the improved Cirrus cylinders the Ghost developed over twice the power of the French engine for a lower weight.
 Another difference from the Renault was the use of a propeller reduction gear, the Ghost's sole known aircraft application was the prototype de Havilland Hawk Moth high-wing cabin monoplane.